sapling-data/loki-vue-starter/README.md

   cloudName: 'saplingdata',
   // The root of your app urn; typically the same as cloudName, but can vary for older apps
   appRoot: 'loki',
   // Is your app a Sapling internal app or a client app?
+Non-Sapling projects should be set to false.
   internal: true,
 };
 ```